-The advancement of product candidates which have been derived from the iBioLaunch platform is also a key element of our strategy.
+The advancement of product candidates which may benefit from the iBioLaunch platform is also a key element of our strategy.
 We believe that selecting and developing products which individually have substantial commercial value and are representative of classes of pharmaceuticals that can be successfully produced using the iBioLaunch technology will allow us to maximize the near and longer term value of our technology.
 To realize this result, we believe that we should seek to advance designated product candidates through the preclinical stage required for submission of Investigational New Drug Applications and, in some instances, early stage clinical development.

-Results of Operations - Comparison of Three Months ended September 30, 2013 versus September 30, 2012
+Results of Operations

+Comparison of Three Months ended December 31, 2013("2013") versus December 31, 2012 ("2012")